RoPerrier/CTJ/README.md

 ```

-The `ACJ`'s sensibility is a list of tuple containing two elements.
+The `ACJ`'s sensibility is a list of tuples containing two elements.
-Each tuple correspond to the sensibility of a judge, the first tupple correspond to the sensibility of the first judge, and etc..
+Each tuple corresponds to the sensibility of a judge, the first tuple corresponds to the sensibility of the first judge, and etc..
-The first value of each tupple correspond to the gap that could lead to a misjudgement, the second value is the probability of making a mistake.
+The first value of each tuple corresponds to the gap that could lead to a misjudgement, the second value is the probability of making a mistake.

 ```py